quicwg/base-drafts/draft-ietf-quic-qpack.md

 Definitions of terms that are used in this document:

-Header field:
+HTTP fields:

+: Metadata sent as part of an HTTP message.
+The term encompasses both header and trailer fields.
+Colloquially, the term "headers" has often been used to refer to HTTP header fields and trailer fields; this document uses "fields" for generality.

+HTTP field line:

-: A name-value pair sent as part of an HTTP message.
+: A name-value pair sent as part of an HTTP field section.
+See Section 4 of

-Header list:
+  {{!SEMANTICS=I-D.ietf-httpbis-semantics}}.

+HTTP field value:

+: Data associated with a field name, composed from all field line values with that field name in that section, concatenated together and separated with commas.

+Field section:

-: An ordered collection of header fields associated with an HTTP message.
-A header list can contain multiple header fields with the same name.
-It can also contain duplicate header fields.
+: An ordered collection of HTTP field lines associated with an HTTP message.
+A field section can contain multiple field lines with the same name.
+It can also contain duplicate field lines.
+An HTTP message can include both header field and trailer field sections.

-Header block:

-: The compressed representation of a header list.
+Representation:

+: An instruction which represents a field line, possibly by reference to the dynamic and static tables.

 Encoder:

-: An implementation which transforms a header list into a header block.
+: An implementation which encodes field sections.

 Decoder:

-: An implementation which transforms a header block into a header list.
+: An implementation which decodes encoded field sections.

 Absolute Index: